Annual Report to July 2013

 Operating Profit up 7%

 Retained Reserves in excess of profits post tax

-We saw in this profits growth a big opportunity to reinvest.
-Last year the most obvious manifestation of our growth had been a move to much larger premises.
+We saw in the recent profits growth a big opportunity to reinvest.
+In 2011 the most obvious manifestation of our ambition was the move to much larger premises.
 Through 2012 and into 2013, we’ve increased employee numbers and worked on training the new intake who are filling our extra space.
 These are a combination of highly able graduate trainees and a number of experienced consultants who recognise the Bridge’s pre-eminent position in the marketplace.
-As a consequence of this effort, employee numbers have remained stable, while skills and capacity have increased.
+Since the start of this financial year employee numbers have remained stable, while skills and capacity have increased.

 The share options, above all, are a way of saying thank you for your loyalty and hard work.
-But a big thank you is in order to all employees for your effort this year and I hope that those who missed out on the first distributions enjoy participation in one of the remaining four releases to follow.
+But a big thank you is in order to all employees for your effort this year and I hope that those who missed out on the first and second distributions enjoy participation in one of the remaining three releases to follow.